gorhill/lz4-wasm/README.md

 # Test

-Note: the test/benchmark page uses javascript implementations of other compression libraries to give an idea of the benefits of using WebAssembly.
+Note: the test/benchmark page uses javascript implementation of other compression libraries solely for the sake of comparison with javascript-based solutions.

 [Test & benchmark page](https://gorhill.github.io/lz4-wasm/test/index.html).